tieje/skill-tree/README.md

 - Marketing
     - Email service
     - Giving presentations to teachers and education boards

+We will definitely be using all the technologies above.
 ### Justin's Ideas
 - Similar to the way GitHub manages repos: Open and closed skill trees.
 Open skill trees can be edited by all collaborators, closed can only be edited by the owner.
 Closed skill trees can either be publicly viewed or not.
 Of course, the real value of this project would be in the open skill trees.